THE PARABLE OF THE WICKED VINEDRESSERS

 The parable of the wicked vinedressers is about a certain landowner who planted a vineyard and set a hedge around it, dug a winepress in it and built a tower, and then leased it to vinedressers and went into a far country.

-When the season of the fruits drew near, the landowner sent his servants to the vinedressers that they might receive the fruit for him.
-But, instead of giving these servants the fruit of the vineyard, they maltreated them – seized, stoned and kill some of them.
+When the season of the fruits drew near the landowner sent his servants to the vinedressers that they might receive the fruit for him.
+But instead of giving these servants the fruit of the vineyard, they maltreated them – seized, stoned and killed some of them.
 (Matt.
 21:33-36).

-Eventually, the owner of the vineyard sent his son to the vinedressers, thinking they will respect his son and give him the fruit of his vineyard.
+Eventually, the owner of the vineyard sent his son to the vinedressers, thinking they would respect his son and give him the fruit of his vineyard.
 Unfortunately, he was wrong.
+They took his son, cast him out of the vineyard and killed him (Matt.
+21:38-39).

 Jesus ended this parable asking, “Therefore, when the owner of the vineyard comes, what will he do to those vinedressers?”